-- There are a number of holidays (think:...
-Valentine's Day) and long weekends during the months of December, January, and February.
-In addition to Christmas and New Year's, there are two long travel weekends during the winter.
-The holiday to celebrate the life of Dr. Martin Luther King, Jr., takes place on the third Monday of each January.
-The third Monday of February is Presidents Day.
+There are a number of holidays and long weekends during the months of December, January, and February.
+In addition to Christmas and New Year's, there are two long travel weekends during the winter: Dr. Martin Luther King, Jr. Day and Presidents Day.

-The United States has no shortage of winter resorts for every type of skier.
 Some of the best ski resorts in the world are located in the United States, particularly in the West, where the Rocky Mountains, Cascades, and Sierra Nevada ranges dominate the landscape from Colorado to California.
-The ski towns of the West are almost as famous as the mountains themselves.
-For a taste of the Old West, head to Jackson, Wyoming or try out Aspen, Colorado for a more glamorous atmosphere.
+The ski towns of the West like Jackson in Wyoming, Aspen in Colorado, and Lake Tahoe in California are almost as famous as the mountains themselves.

 For those fleeing the cold temperatures of winter, the United States has several options, including Florida, southern California, and a few islands in the Caribbean.

-Winter's milder temperatures make this time of year ideal to visit the stunning desert landscape in the Southwestern United States.
-From visiting national parks such Bryce, Zion, and the Grand Canyon to celebrating in Texas with the Charro Days festival, lower temperatures and a steady supply of sunshine will be waiting for you when you head to this region.
-Find hotels in Arizona and Texas.
+Winter's milder temperatures make this time of year ideal to visit the stunning desert landscape in the Southwestern United States as well.
+From visiting national parks such Bryce, Zion, and the Grand Canyon to celebrating in Texas with the Charro Days Festival, higher temperatures and a steady supply of sunshine will be waiting for you when you head to this region.

-Winter is the high season in the Caribbean.
-The weather is warm and hurricane season has passed.
-Therefore, Caribbean island destinations are very popular winter getaways for those who crave warmth and a little sand between their toes.
-Furthermore, U.S. Caribbean islands are excellent vacation escapes for American travelers as no passport or visa is required.
-Non-U.S. travelers to the U.S. Virgin Islands or Puerto Rico are subject to the same entry procedures that they would be on the mainland.
-Find hotels in the US Virgin Islands or Puerto Rico and start planning your vacation today!
+Winter is the high season in the Caribbean where the weather is warm and hurricane season has passed.
+As a result, Caribbean island destinations are very popular winter getaways for those who crave warmth and a little sand between their toes.
+You can head to the U.S. Virgin Islands or Puerto Rico without needing a passport.